Gender, Conflict and War

 |15:30 - 19:00||Wednesday 07/Mar/2018||October 6th 7 / Room 201|

 |15:30 - 17:10||Monday 12/Mar/2018 - 19/Mar/2018 weekly||October 6th 7 / Room 201|

 |17:20 - 19:00||Monday 12/Mar/2018 - 19/Mar/2018 weekly||October 6th 7 / Room 201|

 |15:30 - 17:10||Wednesday 14/Mar/2018 - 21/Mar/2018 weekly||October 6th 7 / Room 201|

 |17:20 - 19:00||Wednesday 14/Mar/2018 - 21/Mar/2018 weekly||October 6th 7 / Room 201|

 Elective Course, Security Specialization/Concentration

-The oped is worth 20%, policy brief 30%, policy briefing presentation 15% (both policy briefing exercises will be group work), quizzes (together) are worth 20%, and class participation/attendance 15%.
+The opinion piece is worth 25%, group project 20%, group presentation 10%, response pieces are each worth 15%, and class attendance/participation 15%.
 Attendance at all class sessions is mandatory.
-Students will be expected to fully participate in classroom discussions and activities, and should be ready to be called upon by the instructor at any time in the lesson.
+Students will be expected to fully participate in classroom discussions and activities.
+Readings will be posted on the class website.